gabo11dev/KInfo/README.md

 # KInfo
-A scriplet for Kindle to show about Kindle Info.
+A scriplet for Kindle to show about Kindle Info (jailbroken) Like kindle firmware version, hotfix version, firmware number,etc